 With mountain bikes already carrying hefty price tags, the cost of adding an electric pedal-assist motor might be enough to send the value-conscious rider's head spinning.
 In many cases, you get what you pay for, and the most expensive models are the highest performing.
-This isn't always the case, however, as the Giant Trance E+ 2 Pro costs less and performs nearly as well as its more expensive competition.
+This isn't always the case, however, as the Commencal Meta Power TR Ride costs less and performs nearly as well as its more expensive competition.
 This is thanks to Commencal's direct-to-consumer sales model.

 Downhill performance is our most highly weighted rating metric because we feel that the most important element of an e-bike is how well it performs out on the trail, especially when bombing down the hill.
 Each tester rode every bike numerous times and formulated their own opinions of each model, considering how factors like the component spec, geometry, and frame design play a role in its downhill performance.
 All of the e-bikes we tested were fun to ride, but they all had a different demeanor and trail manners.
 To test this, we rode the bikes downhill, a lot, and took them down a variety of terrain, from fast and flowing open trails to tight low-speed technical, and everything in between.

 The Commencal Meta Power TR Ride was also a blast on the descents.
 Its long and slack geometry is reminiscent of an enduro bike, and it felt great at speed and in rowdy terrain.
 It isn't just a one-trick pony, however, as it was also quite fun to rip around on flow trails and mellower terrain.
 The enduro-oriented YT Decoy CF Pro is also very impressive on the descents.
 The modern geometry, low bottom bracket, generous travel, and quality component spec all combine to make this a hard-charging beast on the descents.
 The Decoy can't match the versatility or well-rounded nature of the Levo models, but it crushes downhill with authority.
-The Commencal Meta Power 29 Team falls into a similar category as the YT, basically an e-enduro bike.
-The Commencal's super long geometry and high-end component spec made this bike an absolute charger at speed and in loose, chunky terrain, though it too lacked the versatility that our testers loved about the Levo.

-The Trek Rail 9.7 is a 150mm travel 29er with a modern geometry.
+The Trek Rail 9.7 is a 150mm travel 29er with modern geometry.
 It impressed us with its damp, ground-hugging feel and it seemed eager to get up to speed.
 The Rail's flip-chips also give the rider the ability to adjust the geometry to their terrain or preferences.
 We were also thoroughly impressed by the versatility and confidence-inspiring manners of the Giant Trance E+ 2 Pro.
 The Trance's modern geometry and quality component spec are the primary factors that help it outperform some of the competition.
-The Bulls E-Stream has a more one dimensional downhill performance, a stable and planted feel that absolutely charges downhill and excels as the speeds increase.

 The Trek Rail 9.7 wasn't the most agile bike in the test, but it still performed well on the climbs.
 Testers agreed that line choice was a little of an afterthought while riding it, and a more aggressive point and shoot approach worked best on the uphills.
 Again, the flip-chips were a nice feature to dial in the geometry to your preferences, and we generally found the high setting to be better for climbing and everyday trail riding.

-The Bulls E-Stream had power for days and could mash its way up just about anything, but its overall weight and size made it a little more awkward in slower or more technical sections of climbing.
-Likewise, the Commencal Meta Power 29 Team has ample power for grinding uphill, but the long wheelbase and super slack front end made this bike a little unwieldy in super steep or tight terrain while climbing.
+Likewise, the Commencal Meta Power TR has ample power for grinding uphill, but the length of the bike gives it more of a monster truck feel and is best at powering up and over things.
 The YT Decoy CF Pro also has plenty of power, but it seems clear that this bike was designed for the descents.
 The Decoy still climbs relatively well, but testers found the low bottom bracket height made it more prone to pedal strikes than other competitors.

 The Specialized Turbo Levo SL was a bit of an outlier in this metric.
 With roughly half the power output and torque of the full-power models, it makes you work a fair bit harder on the climbs.
 That said, it has a comfortable geometry and quick handling.
 Riders who enjoy laying down their own power will find the added boost of the smooth but lighter power output to be just what they need to get up most climbs with ease.